mostafa-meerzad/javascript-with-mosh/NOTES.md

   showTags() {
     this.tags.forEach((tag) => {
-      console.log(self.title, tag);
+      console.log(this.title, tag);
-      // this arrow function inherited it's "this" from "showTags" method which is the containing function });
+      // this arrow function inherited its "this" from "showTags" method which is the containing function });
   },
 };